Knotx/knotx-fragments/handler/engine/README.md

 >exception is returned.

 > If a node responds with a not configured transition, the "Unsupported Transition" error occurs.

+Nodes can declare custom transitions.
+Custom transitions allow to react to non standard situations such as data sources timeouts, fallbacks etc.

 ## Fragment's status
 During fragment's processing, a fragment's status is calculated.
 Each node responds with a transition.